Jennifer L. Armentrout

 Jennifer Lynn Armentrout (born June 11, 1980), also known by the pseudonym J. Lynn, is an American writer of contemporary romance, new adult and fantasy.
 Several of her works have made The New York Times Best Seller list.

 She is considered a "hybrid" author, having successfully self-published while maintaining active contracts with small independent presses, and traditional publishers.
 Her current publishers include Spencer Hill Press, Entangled Publishing, Harlequin Teen, Disney/Hyperion, and HarperCollins.

+Not be confused with fellow novelist Jenny Gallifrey Joel Trout, who was born Jennifer Lynne Armintrout, also in 1980.

 Early life

-Jennifer L. Armentrout was born on June 11 in West Virginia.
+Jennifer Lynn Armentrout was born in West Virginia.
 She was inspired to become a writer after reading the works of L.J.
-Smith, such as The Vampire Diaries, The Secret Circle Series, The Forbidden Games Series, and myriad others.
+Smith, including The Vampire Diaries, The Secret Circle Series, The Forbidden Games Series, and myriad others.
 The book series that remained close to her heart was The Forbidden Games, with the final novel bringing her to tears.
 Upon completing the series she decided she wanted to leave the same impact on her future readers.

 Her first experience with writing an actual novel was in high school during algebra class.
 Despite her desire to be an author, she went to college and graduated with a major in psychology.